selahattin-bal/Angular-Bootcamp-Final-Project/README.md

 <strong>Click the picture below for watching video on youtube.
 You will able see how website is working.</strong>

-[![IMAGE ALT TEXT](./src/assets/Screenshot_4.jpg)](https://youtu.be/XqBQ2aAztdk "Angular E-Commerce Web Application") (I forget to mention in video the website also responsive because of bootstrap template)
+[![IMAGE ALT TEXT](./src/assets/Screenshot_4.jpg)](https://youtu.be/XqBQ2aAztdk "Angular E-Commerce Web Application") (I forgot to mention in video that the website also responsive because of bootstrap template)

 ![IMAGE ALT TEXT](./src/assets/Screenshot_6.jpg)